tillg/ansible-essentials-course/README.md

 * `ansible.cfg` in the current dir.
 This is what we are using, so we need to make sure we alsways start ansible commends from whithin `/home/ansible`
 * `~/.ansible.cfg` a hidden file in the home dir
 * `/etc/ansible/ansible.cfg`

+## Section 3: Ansible Ad-Hoc Commands

+Ansible modules are listed [here](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html)(by category)

+### Problem: SSH Connection

+The controller docker cannot ssh into the other dockers.
+And this is needed, even for the Ansible ping module (as the ping module creates a SSH connection - instead of actually pinging...).

+So I replaced the blank CentOS docker images with a [docker image that contains the SSH service](https://hub.docker.com/r/jdeathe/centos-ssh) - but the SSH service needs additional installing of SSH keys...